manjeet-thadani/cat-image-of-the-day/README.md

 <p align="center"><img src="https://i.ibb.co/dP98T2q/hld.jpg" width="800"></p>

+**NOTE**
+- HPA is enabled on Backend Application
+- (optional) Multi-region EKS clusters could be used to support wide geographies

 ## Local Setup & Testing

 Refer to this [README.md](application/README.md) for details related to the codebase and local setup